 Children with chronic medical conditions may need special care in avoiding or treating the flu.

 Anyone 65 years and older are at high risk for serious complications from the flu.

 According to the CDC, 90 percent of seasonal flu deaths and more than half of hospitalizations occur in people 65 years and older each year.

 The most important step is to get a vaccination for the seasonal flu each year early in the fall.
-Even if you aren’t vaccinated early in the flu season, it is still important to get the shot because you are at risk for the seasonal flu through spring.
+Even if you aren't vaccinated early, it is still important to get the shot because you are at risk for the seasonal flu through spring.

 Others at risk

 If you have a chronic medical condition such as heart disease, diabetes and so on, you may be at even greater risk for serious complications from the flu.
 Consult your doctor and take the recommended steps to care for yourself.

 You should be aware of symptoms that signal a medical emergency.